 Preheat the oven to 180°C and bake for 25 to 30 minutes, or until the edges are bubbling and the top is golden.
 If the lasagne is cold from the fridge, increase cooking time to 35 or 40 minutes.
 Allow to rest for at least 30 minutes before serving.

-A Year of Simple Family Food costs $39.90, and it’s available for pre-order online.
+A Year of Simple Family Food is available now.

 Looking for a wine pairing for this dish?
 Busuttil Nishimura recommends the 2021 Bink “Meisje” Alicante.
 It’s one of the wines included in her Broadsheet Wine box – available in limited quantities until May 5.